Sulaiman-Too Sacred Mountain

 Exploring the Spiritual Heart of Central Asia: Sulaiman-Too Sacred Mountain

 The Sulaiman-Too Sacred Mountain, nestled within the heart of Kyrgyzstan, stands as a testament to the rich cultural and spiritual heritage of Central Asia.
-This majestic mountain range, encompassing five distinct peaks, has been a focal point for travelers and pilgrims for over one and a half millennia.
+This majestic mountain massif, encompassing five distinct peaks, has been a focal point for travelers and pilgrims for over 1,500 years.
 Inscribed as a UNESCO World Heritage Site in 2009, Sulaiman-Too offers a unique blend of pre-Islamic and Islamic beliefs, making it a remarkable example of religious syncretism.

 UNESCO Description of the World Heritage Site